 Paymaster – he was responsible for the distribution of proper payments to the troops.

 Chief of Artillery – he was responsible for the reserve artillery, and the replacement and repairing of damaged artillery batteries throughout the Army.

 Chief of Military Intelligence – he was responsible for all information regarding the enemy forces and enemy territory.

-Armies were designated by name (ie. The Army of the Potomac), and they derived their names from the Districts or Departments in which they were assigned and operated.
+Armies were designated by name and often they derived their names from geographical regions (administrative areas, to be explained soon) to which they were assigned and in which they primarily operated (ie. The Army of the Potomac), and they derived their names from the Districts or Departments in which they were assigned and operated.
 It bears noting that armies often moved out of their assigned areas due to contingencies.
 However their names did not necessarily change as a result.

 Special Case Units

 There were a couple of special military units worthy of mention, temporary or rare as they were: